RENATOZANGER/msc_scraping_lambda_docker_aws/README.md

   - Copies the `requirements.txt` file and installs Python dependencies.
   - Copies the project files into the container.

-### Final Setup

-- **Working Directory**: Sets the working directory to `/project` where the project files are located.
-- **Entrypoint**: Configured to use Python for running the AWS Lambda RIC (Runtime Interface Client).
-- **Command**: The default command runs the `main.lambda_handler` function.

-### Python Script (main.py)

-The `main.py` file contains the Lambda function code written in Python.
-This function uses Selenium to perform web scraping on the provided URL (`https://example.com/`).
-It initializes a headless Chrome browser using the Chrome browser and Chromedriver binaries, navigates to the specified URL, extracts text content from the HTML, and returns it as the output of the Lambda function.

 ### Usage

 To use this Lambda function, follow these steps:
+1. Change de SNS_ARN in function run(use your sns arn)

-1. Create a new private repository in Amazon ECR:
+2. Create a new private repository in Amazon ECR:
 - Ex: account_id.dkr.ecr.us-east-1.amazonaws.com/lambda_scraping
-2. Retrieve an authentication token and authenticate your Docker client to your registry
+3. Retrieve an authentication token and authenticate your Docker client to your registry
 - aws ecr get-login-password --region us-east-1 | docker login --username AWS --password-stdin account_id.dkr.ecr.us-east-1.amazonaws.com
-3. Build your Docker image
+4. Build your Docker image
 - docker build -t lambda_scraping .
-4. Tag your image so you can push
+5. Tag your image so you can push
 - docker tag lambda_scraping:latest account_id.dkr.ecr.us-east-1.amazonaws.com/lambda_scraping:latest
-5. Push this image to your newly created AWS repository
+6. Push this image to your newly created AWS repository
 - docker push account_id.dkr.ecr.us-east-1.amazonaws.com/lambda_scraping:latest
-6. Create a SNS and use your email in Subscribing.
+7. Create a SNS and use your email in Subscribing.
-6. Create a Lambda function in AWS Lambda.
+8. Create a Lambda function in AWS Lambda.
-7. Configure the Lambda function to use the container image from the container registry.
+9. Configure the Lambda function to use the container image from the container registry.
-9. set the lambda timeout to more than 1 minute
+10. set the lambda timeout to more than 1 minute
-10. click on test
+11. click on test